Kinetic-to-magnetic frustration crossover and linear confinement in the doped triangular $t-J$ model

 For the hole doped system, in contrast, the minimal kinetic energy in a fully polarized spin background is given by $E_{\text{kin}} = -3t>-zt$, i.e., it is kinetically frustrated.
 This limit lies above the asymptotic value $-2\sqrt{5} t \approx -4.47 t$ expected from the string picture.
 This is in agreement with our numerics, which confirm hole energies $< -3t$ for $(J/t)^{2/3}\lesssim 0.6$ (where AFM correlations are present around the dopant), demonstrating that the hole can gain more kinetic energy by instead moving in an AFM spin environment.
 For $J/t \rightarrow 0$, the hole's energy reaches roughly $-4.1 t$, supplementing numerical predictions presented in~\cite{Haerter2005, Sposetti2014}.

-Fig.~\ref{fig:gs}~(c) shows charge-spin-spin correlations $\mathcal{C}_{\triangle}$ for the doublon doped system.
+Fig.~\ref{fig:gs}~(b) shows charge-spin-spin correlations $\mathcal{C}_{\triangle}$ for the doublon doped system.
 For decreasing $J/t$, we observe that $\mathcal{C}_{\triangle}$ changes sign at around $(J/t)^{2/3} \sim 0.25$ ($t/J \sim 8$), before suddenly jumping to strongly positive FM correlations at $(J/t)^{2/3} \sim 0.1$ ($J/t \sim 30$) -- coinciding with notable deviations from the predicted energy scaling, see the dark and light grey dashed lines in Fig.~\ref{fig:gs}~(a) and (b).
-This indicates the transition to the ground state Nagaoka polaron.
+Pictorially, a Nagaoka bubble of positive correlations around the hole forms, which grows with decreasing $J/t$ until the fully polarized state is achieved (the radius of the Nagaoka bubble roughly scales as $\propto (t/J)^{1/4}$, as can be seen from variational arguments~\cite{White2001}).
+In the thermodynamic limit, the local correlator $\mathcal{C}_{\triangle}$ is expected to feature a similar behavior with an observable sign change of correlations in direct vicinity of the dopant at intermediate $J/t$, smoothly evolving towards the Nagaoka phase at $J \rightarrow 0$, whereby the total spin of the system $S$ continuously grows from $S=0$ to $S= S_{\text{max}}$ in a series of phase transitions~\cite{supp_mat}.

-\textit{Outlook.---} In this letter, we have analyzed the competing interplay between kinetic and magnetic frustration in the singly doped triangular $t-J$ model, associated with energy scales $t$ and $J$, respectively, and at temperature $T$.
-We unveiled regimes of itinerant magnetism in the vicinity of the dopant, which can directly be accessed and observed using state-of-the-art quantum gas microscopy of ultracold atoms with single site resolution on triangular optical lattices.
+\textit{Outlook.---} We have analyzed the competing interplay between kinetic and magnetic frustration in the singly doped triangular $t-J$ model, associated with energy scales $t$ and $J$, respectively, and at temperature $T$.
+We unveiled regimes of itinerant magnetism in the vicinity of the dopant, which can directly be accessed and observed using state-of-the-art quantum gas microscopy of ultracold atoms on triangular optical lattices.
 Remarkably, we predict an increased stability of Nagaoka ferromagnetism at elevated temperatures, potentially facilitating its observation with ultracold atoms.
+Studying Nagaoka FM at finite doping as well as on other non-bipartite lattices are interesting directions for further research~\cite{Hanisch1995}.

 At low temperatures, we have presented strong evidence for the existence of linear confinement of the dopants surrounded by $120^{\circ}$ ordered spins on the triangular lattice.
-The strikingly accurate scaling of the doublon's energy $\sim (J/t)^{2/3}$ for the first time firmly establishes the picture of geometric strings for frustrated systems.
+The strikingly accurate scaling of the doublon's energy $\sim (J/t)^{2/3}$ firmly establishes the picture of geometric strings for frustrated systems.
+The role of enhanced quantum fluctuations as well as the non-othogonality of classically ordered $120^{\circ}$ spin states on the geometric string basis construction will be discussed in future work.
 Particularly, our work further advocates a possible significance of strings for pairing~\cite{Grusdt2022, Hirthe2022} and ro-vibrational excitations~\cite{GrusdtX} in doped AFMs -- hinting towards an unprecedented universal picture of the physics in doped Mott insulators.